 - Carrying a Concealed Weapon – A person carries a concealed weapon when he has a weapon in his clothing that is not visible, in a container that is not visible or in a vehicle that is visible or not.
 The maximum possible sentence for CCW is 5 years in prison and up to 5 years on probation.

-- Carrying a Firearm or Dangerous Weapon with Unlawful Intent – It is illegal in Michigan to possess a pistol or other firearm, or a pneumatic gun, dagger, dirk, razor, stiletto, or knife having a blade over 3 inches in length, or any other dangerous or deadly weapon or instrument with the intent to commit a crime against another person.
+- Carrying a Firearm or Dangerous Weapon with Unlawful Intent – It is illegal in Michigan to possess a pistol or other firearm, a pneumatic gun, dagger, dirk, razor, stiletto, or knife having a blade over 3 inches in length, or any other dangerous or deadly weapon or instrument with the intent to commit a crime against another person.
 This offense carries a maximum prison sentence of up to 5 years.

-- Illegal Possession of a Firearm – There really is no charged called “Illegal Possession of a Firearm”; however, people often use this generic phrase to refer to a charge of Carrying a Concealed Weapon, Possession of a Firearm by a Felon, or Possession of a Firearm During the Commission of a Felony.
+- Illegal Possession of a Firearm – There is no charged called “Illegal Possession of a Firearm”; however, people often use this generic phrase to refer to a charge of Carrying a Concealed Weapon, Possession of a Firearm by a Felon, or Possession of a Firearm During the Commission of a Felony.

 - Felony Firearm – A conviction for using a firearm during the commission of a felony results in mandatory prison time.
 A first offense carries a mandatory prison sentence of 2 years that run consecutive (before or after) any other sentence imposed.
-These cases are extremely serious and only a highly qualified and experienced lawyer has a chance of successfully defending against this type of charge.
+These cases are severe, and only a highly qualified and experienced lawyer has a chance of successfully defending against this type of charge.

-- Manufacture or Sale of an Illegal Firearm or Accessory – It is illegal in Michigan to manufacture or sell a machine gun, silencer, metallic knuckles, gas weapon and much more.
+- Manufacture or Sale of an Illegal Firearm or Accessory – It is illegal in Michigan to manufacture or sell a machine gun, silencer, metallic knuckles, gas weapon, and much more.
 The manufacture or sale of any of these items is a serious felony that is likely to result in prison time without a very aggressive defense.

 Experienced and Effective Weapons Charges Defense Attorneys

 The Wayne County Prosecutor’s Office handles weapons and firearms cases differently than any other county in Michigan.
-For example, the prosecutor has a special “Gun Board” with policies and practices that only an adept and skilled lawyer would know how to successfully navigate.
+For example, the prosecutor has a special “Gun Board” with policies and practices that only an adept and skilled lawyer would know how to navigate successfully.
 Each member of the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience working with Wayne County prosecutors in getting weapons charges dismissed and reduced.
 We have achieved unparalleled success in helping clients avoid jail and convictions in many cases.